grammyjs/website/site/docs/resources/comparison.md

 This also enables the development of valuable plugins that are impossible to work under Telegraf.

 The main advantage of Telegraf over grammY is that it is still **known by a lot more people**.
-The Telegraf community may be divided between the versions, but at this early point most of these groups are still larger than the united group of grammY users.
+The Telegraf community may be divided between the versions, but most of these groups have created more bots with their version of Telegraf than there are grammY bots.
-This also means that you can find more stories on the internet about Telegraf users, and you will find more unofficial tutorials by other coders, which can help you if the official documentation of a library has shortcomings.
+This also means that you can find more stories on the internet about Telegraf users, and you will find more unofficial tutorials by other coders.

 #### Comparison to v4